sampsyo/home/_drafts/fpgaabstraction.md

 [catapult]: https://www.microsoft.com/en-us/research/project/project-catapult/
 [brainwave]: https://www.microsoft.com/en-us/research/project/project-brainwave/

-These two use cases are different, especially in their implications for programming, compilers, and abstractions.
+These two use cases differ sharply in their implications for programming, compilers, and abstractions.
-I want to focus on the latter, which I’ll call *computational FPGA* programming.
+I want to focus on the latter use case, which I’ll call *computational FPGA* programming.
 My thesis here is that the current approach to programming computational FPGAs, which borrows the traditional programming model from circuit emulation, is not the right thing.
 Verilog and VHDL are exactly the right thing if you want to prototype an ASIC.
-But we can and should rethink the entire stack for when the goal is computational efficiency.
+But we can and should rethink the entire stack when the goal is computation.

 ## The GPU--FPGA Analogy